jennijuju/fc-fission-ntwk/README.md

 - no faucet
 - network params might change
 - no notary
-- non public in the sense of not being able to get FIL for mining automatically - we nned to keep track of a few prams regarding mining participants and have o faucet yet
+- non public in the sense of not being able to get FIL for mining automatically - we need to keep track of a few prams regarding mining participants and have no faucet yet

 ### November 2021 - Public Alpha testing